Some Conservative Role Models

 As they grow, those role models are expanded to include political leaders, celebrities, artists and innovators and athletes.
 They can make a difference in choosing a career or developing a skill or participate in a movement.

 For me, a positive role model will go a long way to improve the lives of young kids growing up in the inner cities.
+We need more of them.

 Dr. Ben Carson